rscode999/cnet/documentation/optimizers.md

 ## Shared Virtual Methods

 The Optimizer is an abstract class.
-A user cannot directly instantiate an Optimizer; only its concrete subclasses may be created.
+A user cannot directly instantiate an Optimizer.
+Only its concrete subclasses may be created.

-All Optimizers have shared virtual methods that can be called on any Optimizer instance.
+All Optimizers share the virtual methods below.
+They can be called on any Optimizer instance.

+---

 #### name

-*Signature*: `virtual string name()`
+*Signature*: `virtual std::string name()`

 Returns the optimizer's identifying string.
 If not overridden, returns `"optimizer"`.